prioritizr/prepr/README.md

 #### Ubuntu

-The `gmp`, `mpfr`, and `gdal` libraries need to be installed to install the *surveyvoi R* package.
+The `gmp`, `mpfr`, and `gdal` libraries need to be installed to install the *prepr R* package.
 For recent versions of Ubuntu (18.04 and later), these libraries are available through official repositories.
 They can be installed using the following system commands:

     sudo add-apt-repository ppa:ubuntugis/ubuntugis-unstable
     sudo apt-get -y update
-    sudo apt-get install libudunits2-dev libgdal-dev libgeos-dev libproj-dev libsqlite0-dev libgmp3-dev libmpfr-dev
+    sudo apt-get install \
+      libudunits2-dev libgdal-dev libgeos-dev libproj-dev \
+      libsqlite0-dev libgmp3-dev libmpfr-dev

 #### Linux